How Much Does A Doctor Appointment Cost Without Insurance

 What you should know about a Doctor’s appointment without Insurance.

-Flash forward 10 years, the worst is here.
+Flash forward ten years; the worst is here.

-You ideally walk in a community clinic or a government hospital to be told that you should have insurance because otherwise the treatment is going to be very expensive.
+Ideally, you walk into a community clinic or a government hospital to be told you should have insurance because, otherwise, the treatment will be costly.

 How Much Does it Cost Without Insurance?